 Pete started his journey in San Francisco, California on September 12th, 2016 and ended it in Manhattan, New York on October 24th, 2016.
 For 42 days, 6 hours and 36 minutes Pete ran 3,067 miles.
 When he arrived in Manhattan he was titled the fastest man ever to cross the United States on foot, averaging 72 miles per day, shattering the previous record by 4 days.

-Amber and Kadie started their volleyball journey at Papillion La Vista High School where they led their team to 2 undefeated seasons, 3 consecutive state championships, and 2 ESPN RISE National titles.
+Amber and Kadie started their volleyball journey at Papillion La Vista South High School where they led their team to 2 undefeated seasons, 3 consecutive state championships, and 2 ESPN RISE National titles.
 The continued to join the volleyball Husker team and has even more achievements during their time in college.

 Jed is the second Nebraskan to play in the National Hockey League and the first since 1924.
 During his 10 NHL seasons, he has played with the New York Rangers, the Nashville Predators, the San Jose Sharks, and the Minnesota Wild, amassing a total 345 games played.

-At age 8, Erica was titled the Female Athlete of the Year when she outscored all shooters.
+At age 8, Erika was titled the Female Athlete of the Year when she outscored all shooters.
 A year later she became the youngest archer in history to score a perfect 600 at the Indoor National Tournament in Las Vegas.
 Over the ensuing 13 years, she has held 8 different world records and has been a member of 5 Junior, 3 Collegiate, and 11 Senior U.S. World Teams.
 She has competed at World Cup events in 21 different countries, winning over 35 international medals.

 Alex grew up playing soccer in the State Games, but as he grew up and went to college he focused his attention to football.
 He became the all-time leading scorer in Husker football history with 397 points.
 He was also one of the few players to master two positions at the Division I college level.